d12frosted/elpa-mirror/gnu/orderless-readme.txt

   front-end that provides a completion UI.
-Any completion style can be used with the default Emacs completion UI (sometimes called minibuffer tab completion), with the built-in Icomplete package (which is similar to the more well-known Ido Mode), or with some third party minibuffer completion frameworks such as [Vertico], [Selectrum] (in its default configuration), or [icomplete-vertical] (note there is also a /built-in/ package named icomplete-vertical in the unreleased version 28 of Emacs, which will eventually make the third party icomplete-vertical obsolete —orderless works equally well with both icomplete-vertical packages).
+Any completion style can be used with the default Emacs completion UI (sometimes called minibuffer tab completion), with the built-in Icomplete package (which is similar to the more well-known Ido Mode), the icomplete-vertical variant from Emacs 28 (see the external [icomplete-vertical] package to get that functionality on earlier versions of Emacs), or with some third party minibuffer completion frameworks such as [Mct], [Vertico], or [Selectrum] (in its default configuration).

   All the completion UIs just mentioned are for minibuffer completion, used when Emacs commands prompt the user in the minibuffer for some